mobily-enterprises/jsonreststores/README.md

 You might even create a basic store _without_ running `onlineAll()` for it, and then derive several stores from it, each with a slightly different URL and (most likely) different permissions.

+# Relocation and before

+Both `PUT` and `POST` calls will check for headers to see if an item is being relocated:

+* `X-rest-before`.
+If set, the item will be placed _before_ the one with the ID corresponding to the header value.
+* `X-rest-relocation`.
+If set, JsonRestStore will actually ignore the data, and will simply relocate the item as it was.
+This is useful if you want your client to trigger a relocation without re-submitting (useless) data to the server.

+Note that the way items are relocated is beyond the scope of JsonRestStores, which calls the DB layer's `_relocate` function.
+All you have to do to allow relocation is define a `positionField`:

+      var Managers= declare( JRS, {

+        schema: new Schema({
+          id     : { type: 'id' },
+          name   : { type: 'string', trim: 60 },
+          surname: { type: 'string', trim: 60 },
+        }),

+        positionField: 'order',

+        paramIds: [ 'id' ],
+        storeName: 'Managers',

+        handlePut: true,
+        handlePost: true,
+        handleGet: true,
+        handleGetQuery: true,
+        handleDelete: true,

+        hardLimitOnQueries: 50,
+      });

+Note that:

+* The field is not part of the schema, and therefore it cannot be fetched/recorded directly
+* You cannot search by `positionField`, nor order by it
+* JsoNRestStores will return items ordered by `positionField` when no sorting option is provided
+* The `positionField` will be indexed

 # Important methods and attributes you can override

 The basic `Store` class uses a rather long list of stock methods to complete requests.
 Some of them are there so that you can override them.